April 07, 2020

 Size:69mm wide 60mm high MM: Unknown (probably W & H)

-The following Inter-State advertisement for 1916 shows the radiator emblem used after the company reorganization in mid-1914, probably for the 1915 model year:
+The following Inter-State advertisement for 1916 shows a slightly different radiator emblem design:

 This is an Inter-State ad showing the emblem (1916) ms